Khumba: Plot

-In Great Karoo, Khumba is born half-striped to an all-striped zebra herd.
+In the Great Karoo, Khumba is born half-striped to an all-striped zebra herd.
 He is raised by his mother Lungisa and his father Seko, the herd's leader.
 Khumba is blamed for a drought and is ostracized by the herd, except for Tombi, a female zebra who is also his best friend.
 Like Khumba, Tombi also feels out of place in the herd because of her tomboyish attitude.

 One day, a mantis inspires Khumba by drawing a striated map locating water.
 Khumba admits a group of gemsboks into the watering-hole and is scolded by the herd.
-A vicious leopard named Phango warns Mkhulu that the herd must leave to find water.
+A vicious leopard named Phango warns Mkhulu, the head of the elders that the herd must leave to find water.
 Lungisa tells the story of how the first zebras were plain white.
 One day, a young zebra journeyed across the Karoo, and discovered a magic watering hole in a cave.
 After swimming in the water, he came out with stripes.
 The other zebras swam in the magic water and also received stripes.

 Following Lungisa's death, Khumba ventures out and encounters an African wild dog named Skalk.
 A maternal wildebeest named Mama V saves him from trouble, accompanied by an ostrich named Bradley.
 As the three search for water, Bradley reveals that he was almost sent to death in a slaughterhouse.
 Khumba aids a migrating herd of springbok in opening a hole in a great fence to continue journeying forward.

 Khumba's group wanders into a bohemian community of animals living in Ying's National Park.
 After narrowly escaping capture by park rangers who tranquilize Bradley and trap Khumba in a cage, Khumba and his friends ascend a nearby mountain to speak to the Black Eagle.